 The main heat conduction resistance is in the zirconia layer and in the two gaps.
 The relatively high conductivity of the thoria and of the Inconel keeps the temperature gradient in these two layers small.
-Considering that the exact thermocouple position can vary in the holes in the shroud and that the temperature gradient is very sharp in the zirconia layer, the agreement between calculation and measurement is rather good, with exception of the steep increase of the temperature at the elevation 200 mm at the begin of melt relocation ($t \sim 16200$ s), which is not reproduced in the calculation.
+Considering that the exact thermocouple position can vary in the holes in the shroud and that the temperature gradient is very sharp in the zirconia layer, the agreement between calculation and measurement is rather good, with exception of the steep increase of the temperature at the elevation 200 mm at the begin of melt relocation ($t \sim 16200$ s).
+This behaviour is not reproduced quantitatively accurately in the calculation, although an increase can still be observed making the qualitative prediction acceptable.

-During the so-called calibration period (0 s-7900 s), the first cladding burst was calculated to occur at 5187 s, at the elevation 450 mm, due to internal over-pressure.
+During the so-called calibration period (0 s-7900 s), the first cladding burst was calculated to occur at 5172 s, at the elevation 450 mm, due to internal over-pressure.
 The failure criterion applied was the occurrence of a maximum strain of 38 %.
 The cladding temperature in the middle of the bundle was calculated to be ~ 1085 K. Shortly thereafter the first release of fission products was predicted (~ 5800 s in the test).

 The following pre-oxidation period started by increasing the nuclear power.
 The bundle cladding temperature increased up to ~ 1273 K, and Zircaloy oxidation with hydrogen generation was calculated to start at ~ 8100 s, nearly in the middle of the bundle.
 The calculated and the measured hydrogen generation rates are shown in Fig. 5.37.
-The control rod fails at a calculated time of ~ 10190 s in the upper part of the bundle, when the given failure temperature of the absorber rod and guide tube of 1523 K is reached.
+The control rod fails at a calculated time of ~ 10170 s in the upper part of the bundle, when the given failure temperature of the absorber rod and guide tube of 1523 K is reached.
 During the experiment, the control rod failure with the release of absorber material was first detected at ~ 9690 s.
 At that time the maximum temperature measured in the bundle was 1620 K.

 This pre-oxidation period ended with the temperature escalations mainly in the upper part of the bundle, at about 11300 s.
-The beginning of the runaway oxidation, with a rapid increase of the bundle temperatures due to the Zircaloy reaction, was calculated with a certain delay in comparison to the experiment.
+The beginning of the runaway oxidation, with a rapid increase of the bundle temperatures due to the Zircaloy reaction was well captured by the simulation.
 The diagrams of the temperature histories show a good agreement between the calculated and the measured time for the beginning of the runaway oxidation (Fig. 5.37).
-At this point the oxidation rate accelerates considerably, leading to a peak value of the H_2 generation rate of ~ 0.10 g/s at ~ 11700 s, with a quite good agreement in comparison with the measured values (Fig. 5.37).
-A better agreement with respect to the time evolution of the runaway oxidation can be obtained using the correlations of Leistikow and Prater-Courtright (input 'IOXMOD=3').
-However, this option overestimates the H_2 generation rate during this phase.
+At this point the oxidation rate accelerates considerably, leading to a measured peak value of the H_2 generation rate of ~ 0.10 g/s at ~ 11700 s, which is overestimated by the simulation (Fig. 5.37).
+A better agreement considering the maximum hydrogen generation rate can be obtained with the Cathcart and Urbanic-Heidrick correlations ($IOXMOD=2$), though with a time delay concerning the onset point of the oxidation run-away.